-- As of the end of April 2015, the construction of the Stations and Surface, Track and Systems contract was 30.1% complete. - Union Square/Market Street Station (UMS): Jet grouting to prevent water intrusion into the excavation in the areas supported by tangent piles is continuing on both sides of the station box.
-Problems with the jet grout program continue, with the contractor identifying many conflicts with the planned locations for jet grout placement.
-Jet grouting on the west side of the structure was delayed pending resolution of the procedures to be used.
-As of the end of April, 46 of the planned 398 jet grout columns had been placed in the north and south concourse areas, an increase of 23 during the month.
+- As of the end of May 2015, the construction of the Stations and Surface, Track and Systems contract was 31.1% complete. - Union Square/Market Street Station (UMS): Jet grouting to prevent water intrusion into the excavation in the areas supported by tangent piles is continuing on both sides of the station box.
+As of the end of April, 84 of the planned 398 jet grout columns had been placed in the north and south concourse areas, an increase of 38 during the month.
 The master schedule indicates that the jet grout operation should have been completed in May 2015.
-At the current production rate, many months will be required to complete the jet grouting, which must be completed prior to initiating mass excavation.
-At the north concourse, work to stabilize the existing Union Square parking garage continued with the installation of tie-backs to support the outer walls.
+Although the production rate for grout columns has increased, several months will be required to complete the jet grouting at the current rate.
+SFMTA reported that it has worked with the contractor to set a target for completing all jet grouting and placement of the station roof deck prior to the 2015 holiday season construction moratorium, which begins at the end of November.
+At the north concourse, work to stabilize the existing Union Square parking garage continued with the installation of tiebacks to support the outer walls.
 The contractor has encountered issues with the work sequence and the support of the garage structure, and SFMTA is working with the designer and the contractor to resolve the issues.
-Underground tanks and unanticipated utilities were encountered in the north concourse excavation area, slowing the preparations for excavation and placement of the roof slab in this area.
-TPC removed the tanks in April after obtaining a permit for the work.
-The area above the north concourse between Geary and Maiden Lane has been excavated to the roof level of the station, roof beams are being installed, and the roof deck is now scheduled to be poured on June 17, 2015.
-At the south concourse, excavation to the compensation grouting level is complete, and grout tubes have been installed.
-Pre-conditioning for grout injection is continuing through mid-June.
-Roof deck beams were scheduled to be welded to piles in the Ellis Street Annex in early June.
-Shotcrete installation for the Ellis Street Annex walls is scheduled to begin in June, proceeding in four-foot lifts from the bottom of the excavation.
+SFMTA and the contractor have set a short-term target to begin demolition of the garage roof slab by July 13 in order to allow all of the garage work to be completed before the holiday work moratorium.
+The area above the north concourse between Geary and Maiden Lane has been excavated to the roof level of the station, roof beams have been placed and welding of the beams to the secant pile steel should have been completed.
+Quality issues with the welding have delayed completion of this work and the roof slab in this area is now scheduled to be poured on July 22, more than a month later than the date reported by SFMTA at the beginning of June.
+At the south concourse, excavation to the compensation grouting level is complete, and grout tubes are being installed.
+Pre-conditioning for grout injection is continuing through mid-July.
+Roof deck beams were scheduled to be welded to piles in the Ellis Street Annex in early June, but this work extended into July due to quality issues.
+Shotcrete installation for the Ellis Street Annex walls, originally scheduled to begin in June, is now planned to begin July 15, proceeding in four-foot lifts from the bottom of the excavation.
+The PMOC is concerned with the delays occurring on much of the work at UMS.
+Although not on the critical path for the overall completion of the CSP program, the UMS work is an indicator of the overall progress of the project.
+The PMOC supports the setting of short-term schedule targets by TPC and SFMTA as a way to help focus the entire organization on advancing important work.